Nalwa: Train connectivity

 Nalwa does not have a rail station.
 Nearest major train stations accessible by road are 28 km at Hisar, 25 km at Hansi and 35 km at Bhiwani city.

 Airport connectivity

 Hisar Airport, the nearest functional airport and flying training club is 28 km away.
 Currently, there are no commercial domestic or international flights from this airport.
 Nearest domestic and international airports are 200 km at Indira Gandhi International Airport at Delhi and 260 km Chandigarh International Airport.

 Education

 According to the data maintained by the Government of India's Department of Statistics, the Government College, Nalwa was established in 1985, Government ITI in 1980.

-Nalwa Vidhan Sabha Constituency
+Nalwa Assembly constituency

-Nalwa became a new Vidhan Sabha constituency of Legislative Assembly of Haryana (Hindi: हरियाणा विधान सभा) in the state of Haryana in the 2008 delimitation exercise.
+Nalwa became a new Assembly constituency of Legislative Assembly of Haryana by the 2008 delimitation exercise.
 Earlier, most of the villages of this constituency were under Adampur, a stronghold of Bhajan Lal.
 Some of the villages were earlier with the Bawani Khera Constituency.